 As a freelancer, when you propose your services to a potential client, you want to make that first impression count.
 If your proposal looks unprofessional, or maybe there are just too many steps in your process, too much back-and-forth, etc. – then you may lose them in the details.

-This is why there are software tools that are specifically designed to make freelancers’ lives easier by giving them access to things like attractive templates, pre-written legal contracts, a streamlining of the various steps in the process, and more.
+This is why there’s freelance software out there that is specifically designed to make freelancers’ lives easier by giving them access to things like attractive templates, pre-written legal contracts, and ways to provide a seamless experience for their clients.

-Let’s take a look at some of these tools below.
+Let’s take a look at some of these freelance software tools below.

 When you create a new project in Bonsai, any proposal, contract, or invoice becomes integrated with the project.
 This means you can create contracts and invoices directly from proposals without having to enter a ton of information all over again – resulting in a major streamlining of the whole process.